CrossTheRoadElec/Phoenix5-Documentation/source/blog/blog-kickoff.rst

 Once again it is time to kick off a new FRC season!

-The Phoenix installer and non-Windows binary kit is now available.
+The Phoenix installer and non-Windows binary kit is `now available <http://www.ctr-electronics.com/control-system/hro.html#product_tabs_technical_resources>`_.

 You can also find the latest firmware CRFs at each product page (the installer also installs them).